CarlDownsOracle/oci-opentelemetry/oci-metrics-otel/README.md

 ## Overview

 Let's take a look at bringing Oracle Cloud Infrastructure (OCI)’s rich Metrics resources OpenTelemetry-compatible 3rd systems.
-This function sample shows how to perform simple JSON-to-JSON transformation of the OCI metric events to OpenTelemetry's protobuf messages.
-Transformed messages are then sent to an `OTEL Collector` using the http receiver (not grpc) as JSON.
+This function sample shows how to perform simple JSON-to-JSON transformation of the OCI metric event to OpenTelemetry's protobuf contract.
+Transformed messages are then sent to an `OTEL Collector`.

 [See Collector QuickStart](https://opentelemetry.io/docs/collector/quick-start/)